tlawrence3/tSFM/README.md

 100.

 # Statistical Significance Testing for CIF Divergences
-tSFM implements statistical significance testing for CIF divergences, specifically Information Difference (ID) logos and Kullback-Leibler Divergence (KLD) logos. using permutation-based null distributions.
+tSFM implements statistical significance testing for CIF divergences, specifically Information Difference (ID) logos and Kullback-Leibler Divergence (KLD) logos using permutation-based null distributions.
 P-values can be calculated by one of three algorithms called `ECDF`, `ECDF_pseudo`, and `GPD` chosen by the user through the option `-m`.
 The default method is `GPD`.